Irish economy dodges a bullet as Brexit trade deal agreed

 If no trade deal was reached the two sides would have traded on what are called World Trade Organisation terms.
 Photograph: Paul Faith/AFP

 Tying up a trade deal between the European Union and United Kingdom boosts the prospects for the Irish economy next year, largely because it removes a big threat to food exports and wider trade.
-The Irish economy will dodge the bullet of higher tariffs which would have meant huge problems for the beef sector particularly.
+The Irish economy will dodge the bullet of higher tariffs which would have meant huge problems, particularly for the beef sector.
+The one word running through the reaction statements from business organisations yesterday was “relief.”

 Under the agreement, announced on Thursday, no tariffs or quotas will apply on trade between the two sides.
-The one Irish sector directly hit by the terms of a deal will be the fishing industry, which will have more restricted access to key UK waters and will demand support and compensation.
+The one Irish sector directly hit by the terms of a deal will be the fishing industry, which will have more restricted access to key UK waters and is demanding support and compensation.
+The other short-term concern will be that no phasing in period was agreed for the new customs regime to apply to UK/EU trade from January 1, meaning delays are likely as goods move in both directions.

 Official forecasts published with October’s budget were based on no-deal being reached between the two sides – and so the outlook has now improved.
 Irish economic growth could be as much as three percentage points higher next year with a trade deal in place, according to official estimates – meaning possible Gross Domestic Product (GDP) growth of 4.5 per cent in 2021 rather than the current 1.7 per cent forecast.
 Finalising a deal would also avoid the initial chaos and cost of a no-deal scenario and the longer-term damage it would cause to UK/EU relations.